 After completing a reflection activity, participants will receive $150 in professional funds, which can be used for travel, professional development, books, etc.

 The August Forum events will be small (~50 people), to allow for deep exploration of issues of diversity, equity, and inclusion.
-For the August 2018 event, full-time staff who work directly with Boise State students to support their success are eligible to apply.
+For the August 2019 event, full-time staff who have yet to attend a forum and who work directly with Boise State students to support their success are eligible to apply.

 Follow-up events to be held during the academic year will be open to everyone.